Best Sardinia Beaches You Cannot Miss

 And Costa Smeralda is a vast stretch of land, with many other gorgeous beaches to visit.

 Porto Paglia, Rena Bianca, Cala Razza di Juncu and Petra Ruja are just a few of the dozens of sandy beaches that you can enjoy between the Gulf of Cugnana and the bay of Arzachena.

 I recommend that you avoid peak season on Costa Smeralda, as it tends to get super busy.

 This area is very popular with Italians and yacht owners, and I assume you would like to enjoy views of the nature and sea, and not of someone’s superyacht.

 Many of the best beaches in Sardinia Italy can be found on the Western coast.
 However, there are stunning Sardinia secret beaches all over the island, and the best area in Sardinia for beaches is Cagliari in the south.

 Yes, absolutely!
 While there are plenty of rocky beaches, you’ll find your share of sandy Sardinia beaches, too.
 Some of the best sandy beaches in Sardinia are Cala Biriala, Cala Gonone, and the gorgeous beaches of Maddalena Island.

 Other articles you will love:

-- 23 of the Most Exciting Things to do in Italy
+- Most Exciting Things to do in Italy

 - The Best Gelato In Florence, Italy